zeruniverse/CryptoStego/README.md

 See `example/` folder

 ##Developing
 This project is currently under development.
-So you might encounter into some issues while using it.
-If so, please submit a bug.
+So you might encounter into some problems while using it.
+If so, please submit an issue.
 ###Known Issues
 + functions for changing higher frequency component in Fourier matrix already implemented.
 But this method seems not stable.
 + functions for fast averaging implemented.
 Also, this method is not stable.